vyahello/python-ood/README.md

 ```

 ### Chain of responsibility
-Decouple responsibility.
+Thiss type of pattern decouples responsibility.
 Composite is related to this design pattern.
 - Exercise:
   - Integer value
   - Handlers